daniels75/HibernateExamples/README.md

+# HibernateWithEntityManager
-# HibernateWithEntityManager - an example with 3 entities and EntityManger - uses a MySQL database
+- examples with 3 entities and EntityManger - with a MySQL database

 # Example of the optimistic lock exception